 We are not vegans, but we have been eating a plant-based diet for nearly twenty years.
 Our reasons for this have been based on health and moral concerns.
 Study after study show that meat consumption leads to an increased risk of heart disease, stroke, diabetes, cancer and obesity, among other diseases.
 And, the horrible treatment of animals in the mass production of meat products is well-documented.

 Thirty years ago, those who cared enough to learn of such matters knew about the destruction of the Amazon rainforest, the most biodiverse habitat on the planet, to make way for cattle ranches.
 And, it was no secret that the vast majority of beef grown there was destined for North American fast food chains.
 Back then, we did what we could by not eating at such places.
-We also supported organizations like the by “buying” acres of the rainforest and gifting them to friends.
+We also supported organizations like the World Wildlife Fund by “buying” acres of the rainforest and gifting them to friends.

 But, in the past thirty years, another environmental threat has emerged that will affect the habitat of billions of the “most important” species – humans.
 Climate change is not some leftist hoax perpetuated to destroy capitalist economies.
 It has been a reality since the first lump of coal was burned at an industrial level.
 And the destruction of forests, that convert carbon into oxygen, has only accelerated in that time.